vipulnaik/diet-exercise-health/notes/2022-06-15-dental-cleaning.md

 ### Dental care recommendations

-The hygienstic suggested flossing in addition to using an interdental brush, particularly for hard-to-reach back teeth (she said the interdental brush isn't small enough to get into all the crevices).
+The hygienist suggested flossing in addition to using an interdental brush, particularly for hard-to-reach back teeth (she said the interdental brush isn't small enough to get into all the crevices).
 She also said I should get the wisdom tooth removed some